-This model describes individual cells within a lithiom-ion battery stack cell interface.
-It summarizes the cells balancing states, voltages along with cell temperature statistics in the cell interface.
+This model describes individual cells within a lithium-ion battery stack cell interface.
+It summarizes the cells balancing states, voltages, and cell temperature statistics in the cell interface.
 All mandatory points are implemented.

 7.1.2.6.
 End Model

 This model marks the end of the implemented Modbus address space.